gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 When we’re looking at it as a type-level map, it becomes an *immutable dictionary*.
 In this dictionary, *types are values* and *the keys are strings*.

-We show this shift of perspective by changing naming conventions.
-Where normal objects have keys in `camelCase`, here we might use `Pascal_Snake_Case` .

 We might visualize it like this:
 $$
 \begin{align*}